Text-It/TextItCLI/docs/PRIVACY_POLICY.md

 - Monitor and analyze trends, usage, and activities in connection with our Service
 - Detect, investigate, and prevent fraudulent transactions and other illegal activities
 - Personalize your experience by providing content and features that match your profile and interests
+- Maintain security of your account and the Service
+- Protect against unauthorized access and security breaches
+- Ensure compliance with security protocols

 ## How We Share Your Information